Symplectic cuts and open/closed strings I: Introduction

 The first main result of this paper is the observation that equivariance ties together semiclassical and instanton contributions to quantum volumes in highly nontrivial ways, and that this leads to a unification of solutions of PF equations from different chambers of the K\"ahler moduli space into globally defined expressions.

-Conventional solutions of Picard--Fuchs equations are expressed as power series in $\eu^{-\beta\cdot\bt}$, which tend to obscure global analytic properties of quantum periods.
+A conventional way of expressing solutions to Picard--Fuchs equations in the physics literature is through power series in $\eu^{-\beta\cdot\bt}$, which tends to obscure global analytic properties of the solutions.
 By contrast, an important feature of the \eGLSM~framework is that it provides exact closed-form expressions for $\cF^D$, resummed to all orders in the worldsheet instanton parameters.
-These provide control over the global analytic structure of $\cF^D(\bt,\e)$, which reveals remarkable phenomena that had been missed by previous studies based on series solutions to PF equations.
+These provide control over the global analytic structure of $\cF^D(\bt,\e)$, which reveals remarkable phenomena that had been missed by previous studies based on series solutions to PF equations.\footnote{The global behaviour of $\cF^D$ is much better understood from a mathematical viewpoint, thanks to work on the Crepant Transformation Conjecture.
+See Remark \ref{rmk:note-added}.}

 To illustrate this point, let us consider the quantum volume of a space-filling brane in the resolved conifold (the computation can be found in Section~\ref{s:conifold}) \be \ee This expression is suitable near the large volume point $t\to+\infty$, as ${}_2F_1$'s can be expanded as a power series in $\eu^{-t}$.
 However, as we show in Section~\ref{s:conifold}, using analytic continuation it is possible to write an equivalent expression suitable for expansion near the conifold point $t\to 0$